lisefrac/redtrilliumgardens.com/content/posts/updates/jun-21-2025/index.md

 ## Lunenburg Artisan Market

+**Update Sun Jun 22:** Sadly, due to thunderstorms and the extreme heat/humidity watch -- as well as most of the other vendors backing out -- we are canceling our attendance today.

+If you were interested in purchasing plants today, please drop me an email at [lise@redtrilliumgardens.com](mailto:lise@redtrilliumgardens.com) so we can arrange pickup.

-We will be vending **tomorrow**, Sunday, June 22, at the Lunenburg Artisan Market (186 Mass Ave in Lunenburg, MA), 9am-2pm.
+~~We will be vending **tomorrow**, Sunday, June 22, at the Lunenburg Artisan Market (186 Mass Ave in Lunenburg, MA), 9am-2pm.
 (This is the same location as the weekly Montuori fleamarket, across from White Thai restaurant).
-Look for us in the "fresh market" section!
+Look for us in the "fresh market" section!~~

-In addition to our [usual selection of native plants](/buy-plants/), we will also be offering perennial herbs we grew last year.
-We no longer grow these for sale, so they will be at a steep discount ($2 for a small plant, $6 for a larger one).
+~~In addition to our [usual selection of native plants](/buy-plants/), we will also be offering perennial herbs we grew last year.
+We no longer grow these for sale, so they will be at a steep discount ($2 for a small plant, $6 for a larger one).~~

-If you plan to attend, be sure to keep cool and hydrated!
-There's a heat warning in effect for tomorrow, with temps of 91 with a heat index of 109!
+~~If you plan to attend, be sure to keep cool and hydrated!
+There's a heat warning in effect for tomorrow, with temps of 91 with a heat index of 109!~~

 (Sorry for the short notice!
 As always, if you're looking for the most up-to-date news, our [Facebook](https://www.facebook.com/redtrilliumgardens/) or [Instagram](https://www.instagram.com/redtrilliumgardens/) are the places to be).